Source: Jean-Pol Grandmont

 - Sowing depth: Sow just below surface

-- Sow before December
+- Sow by December

 - Stratification duration: 120 days